 Arrive to Managua where you are met and transferred 45 minutes to Granada city.
 The oldest city in all Central America, Granada was first founded in 1524.
 Its cobblestone streets and old convents and buildings tell a story about the Spanish, pirates, and a vast history of war and peace.
 Settle in to your hotel near the main plaza.

 This morning set out on a walking tour of the city of Granada.
 The oldest colonial city in all Central America, Granada was first founded in 1524 by Francisco Hernandez de Cordoba.
-Though it has been sacked by pirates multiples times and undergone many civil wars, Granada boast beautiful Spanish architecture, making it the must see of Nicaragua.
+Though it has been sacked by pirates multiple times and undergone many civil wars, Granada boasts beautiful Spanish architecture, making it the must see of Nicaragua.
 Explore San Francisco convento museum, one of the best in the region.
 Originally constructed in 1585 it was burnt by pirates then later again by William Walker and was recently restored in 1989.
 Inside you can see primitivist art, paper mache figurines depicting indigenous life, as well as the Zapatera Statuary, with black basalt statutes carved between 800 and 1200 AD.
 Explore also La Merced church, arguably the most beautiful in the city.
 Enjoy a climb to the belltower for an extra dollar!
 Also visit La Fortaleza, an old Spanish fort constructed in 1748 with the best view over the city!

 Lastly take a short kayaking tour of the tiny isletas offshore.
 Over 365 tiny islands were created by the eruption of Mombacho and now are either uninhabited or the site of vacation homes.
 Keep your eyes peeled for birds and other wildlife as you pass each island.
 Kayak out to Fort San Pablo and explore this ancient structure, constructed on an island by native inhabitants to defend themselves from pirate attacks.
 Return to Granada City this evening.